Road Commission is responsible for 1042.74 miles of road. This

 them rested for the next morning.
 However, they sometimes work seven

-days a week during the winter.
+days a week and up to 16 hours a day during the winter.

 The main roads (I-75, M-55, M-33, M-30) are plowed first and then the men go on their routes.
 Within each route the primary routes are plowed first.
 Unfortunately, someone must be first and someone must be last and depending on where you live, it may be late in the day before your road is plowed.
 If the man on your route gets stuck or has a breakdown it may be later than usual.
 After a storm we try to open a narrow path down all roads the first day and widen them out the second day.
 If another storm hits the second day we start over and it could be several days before all the roads are widened out.
 We get in a lot of trouble when widening these roads because it tends to fill driveways.
 Contrary to popular opinion, we can not lift the plow at driveways, swerve away from driveways or put all the snow across the road from driveways.
 The worst case is when you are unable to plow or snow blow your own drive and our truck fills it just after your plow man has left.
 You may even have more of a problem than your neighbor depending on how the snow drifts by your driveway.

 We do not necessarily plow all County roads.
-Some are too narrow, too steep or don't have a place to turn around.
+Some are seasonal roads, too narrow, too steep or don't have a place to turn around.
 The school buses pretty much will only go on plowed county roads so check with us before you buy or build a house if you are not sure.
 We also don't plow roads that no one lives on, that wastes money.

 County trucks when working on the road are exempt from the motor vehicle code.
 This allows them to back up in the roads, plow intersections, drive on the shoulder, etc. When our trucks are loaded full of snow it is sometimes hard for them to see a little car.
 For this reason, you should try to stay clear of County trucks as they may not do what you expect.
 Also, our trucks are not capable of plowing at 70 MPH as we are sometimes accused, more like 35 - 40 MPH.
 With all the snow flying it appears the truck is going faster.
 It is important for them to go relatively fast to get the snow thrown back far enough so a high bank doesn't form.
 We have to push back high banks with a grader and wing and that is real time consuming.